eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 ## Connect to a model source
 Sprotty supports two kinds of model sources:

-* LocalModelSource allows to create models directly in TypeScript or JavaScript.
+* `LocalModelSource` allows to create models directly in TypeScript or JavaScript
-* WebSocketDiagramServer delegates to a remote source that is connected via web socket.
+* `WebSocketDiagramServer` delegates to a remote source that is connected via a web socket

 In this example, we consider the local variant.
 To enable the model source, we add the following line to our module definition (see previous section):
 ```ts